NEWS, AWARDS, RECOGNITION (1999-2025)

 2022: Tendril Talk – “The Great Rapid Prototyping Movement”

-Invited by the visionary artists at Tendril to speak in their acclaimed speaker series, Indovina delivered her talk “The Great Rapid Prototyping Movement.”
-She explored how technological shifts have enabled artists to iterate faster, experiment more deliberately, and push the boundaries of innovation through accelerated creative exploration.
+I was invited by the visionary team at Tendril to speak in their acclaimed internal series, where I delivered my talk “The Great Rapid Prototyping Movement.”
+I explored how emerging tools are reshaping the way artists iterate—faster, looser, and with more deliberate experimentation—pushing the boundaries of innovation through speed, play, and process.

 2021: The Ellis School Alumna Feature